 So, can you store kayaks outside?
 This option is best for in-season use.
 You don’t want to keep your kayak right in the water, but you do want it to be accessible during the season so you can head out on the water quickly.
 Dock attachments can keep your kayak off the water while allowing easy access during the on-season.
 Our EZ Launch® Residential, for example, makes it easier to get in and out of your kayak.

 As long as your kayak is off the water, you can store it outdoors for a short stretch of time.
-The best way to store a kayak outside for a longer time is to keep it out of the water and under some sort of cover.
-Some options for long-term outdoor storage include:
+The best way to store a kayak outdoors for a longer period is to keep it out of the water and under some sort of cover.
+For example, mounting racks on a wall keeps your kayaks off the ground and easily accessible for in-season use.
+Some other options for long-term outdoor storage include: